microsoft/Windows-Dev-Performance/README.md

 ### ❌ Out of scope

-We cannot help you with your coding homework, we cannot help you open a broken Word document, and we cannot help you up your Halo game.
-We can only help you with in-scope subjects.
-Sorry! 😜

-### Submit issues to specific tech repos
 If you have feedback/issues related to the following technologies, please file issues in their repos where the teams that own those technologies will be best able to help:

 | Tech | Repo |